pvt-16/pvt-16/README.md

   Book Recommendations -
 - [Data Feminism](https://data-feminism.mitpress.mit.edu/)
-  - Personal Highlights -> power of data to uplift communities; fallacies in collection; impact of visualization & emotive responses.
+  - Highlights -> power of data to uplift communities; fallacies in collection; impact of visualization & emotive responses.

 - ⬇️ Apparently I have some holopin badges